offbynull/learn/Math/input/input.md

 # Whole Number Multiplication

-`{bm} Multiplication` is the concept of taking a number and iteratively adding it to itself a certain number of times.
-For example, 3 added to itself 5 times results is 15 items...
+`{bm} Multiplication` is the concept of taking a number and iteratively adding it to itself a certain number of iterations.
+For example, 3 added to itself for 5 iterations results in 15 items...

 ```
 3+3+3+3+3=15